-The Interstate I-805 (I-805) South Express Lanes Project area is roughly 11 miles, between East Palomar Street in Chula Vista and the I-805/State Route 15 (SR 15) interchange in San Diego.
+The I-805 South Express Lanes Project area is roughly 11 miles, between East Palomar Street in Chula Vista and the I-805/SR 15 interchange in San Diego.
 The project includes the addition of carpool (HOV)/Express Lanes within the freeway median.
-Additionally, the project includes the construction of a Direct Access Ramp (DAR) at East Palomar Street in Chula Vista that will connect to the carpool/Express Lanes, as well as intermediate access points, direct connectors, in-line transit stations, and park & ride locations.
+Additionally, the project includes the construction of a Direct Access Ramp (DAR) at East Palomar Street in Chula Vista that connects to the carpool/Express Lanes, as well as intermediate access points, direct connectors, in-line transit stations, and park & ride locations.
 The I-805 South Express Lanes Project will be constructed in two major phases.
-Construction began on the first phase of the project in summer 2012.

 Modern New Transportation Backbone

 The I-805 South Express Lanes Project is an integral part of a modern, new transportation backbone that will meet the future needs of travelers in our region.
 Since the I-805 opened in 1975, vehicle trips on the freeway have increased by 300 percent.

 Improvements to I-805 will help accommodate the projected population and employment growth in the region by connecting employment and activity centers including offices, retail stores, recreational facilities, communities and schools.
 Improvements to I-805 also will help maintain and grow the region’s economy, through the enhanced movement of goods and services along a main transportation artery for the region.

 The project corridor links San Diego to the Otay Mesa Port of Entry, as well as Orange, Riverside, and Los Angeles counties.
 It is critical for both international and interregional shipping.
 The Otay Mesa Port of Entry accommodates 94 percent of commercial truck traffic in the region and handles more than $42.5 billion in goods each year.